trevhull/calc_concentration/README.md

 # calc_concentration
-Really simple program that will calculate concentration of dilution.
+Really simple program written in python that will calculate concentration of dilution.
 Usually used for QDs in soln because I am too lazy to use C1V1=C2V2